fleetdm/fleet/tools/mdm/apple/glossary-and-protocols.md

 **Authenticate**

-When the MDM payload is being installed, the device tries to establish a connection with the server.
+When the enrollment profile is being installed, the device tries to establish a connection with the server.
 This is when the [SCEP](#scep-simple-certificate-enrollment-protocol) exchange takes place.

 The device sends its UDID and the [topic](#push-notification-topic) that should be used for push notifications.

-The server shouldn't assume that the device has installed the MDM payload, as other payloads in the profile may still fail to install.
-When the device has successfully installed the MDM payload, it sends a `TokenUpdate` message.
+The server shouldn't assume that the device has installed the enrollment profile, as other payloads in the profile may still fail to install.
+When the device has successfully installed the enrollment profile, it sends a `TokenUpdate` message.

 **TokenUpdate**

-A device sends a token update message to the server when it has installed the MDM payload or whenever its device push token, push magic, or unlock token change.
+A device sends a token update message to the server when it has installed the enrollment profile or whenever its device push token, push magic, or unlock token change.
 These fields are needed by the server to send the device push notifications or passcode resets.